sociomantic-tsunami/nessie-ui/src/DatePicker/README.md

 ## Component Description

-DatePicker currently exports a DatePicker and/or a TimeInput placed inside a Dropdown which, in turn, is attached to a TextInputWithIcon.
+This module currently exports a _DateTimePicker_ consisting of a DatePicker and/or a TimeInput placed inside a Dropdown which, in turn, is attached to a TextInputWithIcon.

-**In a future release this component will export just the DatePicker.** It will be up to the host app to place the DatePicker inside a Dropdown and attach the Dropdown to an input (or any other component).
+**In a future release this module will export just the DatePicker.** It will be up to the host app to place the DatePicker inside a Dropdown and attach the Dropdown to an input (or any other component).